CBICA/CaPTk/src/applications/Preprocessing/README.md

 ## Functionality offered

-1. Resizing: done has a percentage of the original image with options for different interpolations
-2. Histogram Matching: needs a reference image and the number of bins and quantiles to match
+1. Histogram Matching: needs a reference image and the number of bins and quantiles to match
-3. Z-Score Normalization
+2. Z-Score Normalization